 • The potential for increased volatility.
 Lower trading volume can also lead to increased volatility and sharper, more sudden price movements.
 For example, an investor may see a much wider gap between the bid price and ask price during after-hours trading.

 Those things make 24/7 trading of stocks or other securities riskier overall.
 For investors considering this strategy, it might require them to pay closer attention to market movements to minimize the potential for losses.

-24/7 stock trading may have long been a dream for some investors, but now it’s becoming a reality.
+While 24/7 stock trading was a long-time a dream for some investors, now it’s becoming a reality.
 As online trading platforms start to offer 24/7 trading to their investors, trading at any hour of the day or night is increasingly possible.

 One of the first rules of investing is that in order to make it work for you, you have to get started.

 Ready to invest in your goals?
 It’s easy to get started when you open an investment account with SoFi Invest.
 You can invest in stocks, exchange-traded funds (ETFs), and more.
 SoFi doesn’t charge commissions, but other fees apply (full fee disclosure here).

 Extended hours are from 9 AM – 9:30 AM and 4 PM – 8 PM ET Monday to Friday.
 Only limit orders can be placed during extended hours.
 Orders placed after 4 PM ET that and not filled by 8 PM ET will be canceled.
 Trading during extended hours involves greater risk including lower liquidity and greater volatility.

 SoFi Invest refers to the two investment and trading platforms operated by Social Finance, Inc. and its affiliates (described below).
 Individual customer accounts may be subject to the terms applicable to one or more of the platforms below.